 The type of SMA is determined by the age of onset and the severity of symptoms.

 - Type 1 (also known as Werdnig-Hoffman disease or infantile-onset SMA) is evident at birth or within the first few months.

 Symptoms include floppy limbs and trunk, feeble movements of the arms and legs, swallowing difficulties, a weak sucking reflex, and impaired breathing.
 Legs tend to be more impaired than arms.

 The clinical evaluation includes a history and physical examination.

-The history may reveal abnormalities during the pregnancy especially with onset of fetal movements or may reveal another affected family member.
+The history may reveal abnormalities during the pregnancy, especially with the onset of fetal movements, or may reveal another affected family member.
 The history should define the onset of the disease and its progression.

-The physical examination reveals weakness, hypotonia, absent reflexes, and muscle fasciculation in an alert infant.
-It may reveal contractures, muscle atrophy, labored breathing with use of accessory muscles and malnutrition.
+The physical examination reveals the weakness, hypotonia, absent reflexes, and muscle fasciculation in an alert infant.
+It may reveal contractures, muscle atrophy, labored breathing with accessory muscles, and malnutrition.
 Molecular testing of the SMN1 gene is needed for confirmation of diagnosis.
-Carrier status must be defined before prenatal diagnosis is attempted.
+Carrier status must be defined before a prenatal diagnosis is attempted.